 To build commercial real estate projects

-The limited partner is responsible for capital investment and also the general partner is in charge of project management and construction.
-The limited partner receives a return on the completed project’s income stream.
+The limited partner is responsible for capital investment, while the general partner is in charge of project management and construction.
+Once completed the limited partner receives a return on the completed project’s income stream, such as rental revenue or profit distribution.

 The limited partner functions as a passive investor in this case.
 A limited partnership can manage and build projects such as apartment complexes and shopping malls.